-This page presents road deaths and road death rates for OECD nations and Australian states and territories.
-Rates of road deaths allow comparison between Australia’s road safety performance and that of other OECD nations by accounting for the differing levels of population, motorisation and distances travelled.
-The latest available international data is for 2022.
+This page presents road deaths and road death rates for OECD countries and Australian states and territories.
+Rates of road deaths allow comparison between Australia’s road safety performance and that of other OECD countries by accounting for the differing levels of population, motorisation and distances travelled.

 Fatality rate per 100,000 population